creare-com/podpac/doc/source/developer/specs/nodes.md

       * group    (group) <U144 'Coordinate\n\tlat: UniformCoord: Bounds[-90.0, 0.0], N[46], ctype["segment"]\n\tlon: UniformCoord: Bounds[-180.0, 0.0], N[46], ctype["segment"]' ...
     ```
     * This will break any node that uses `o.data`...
-    * Alternatively, we could disallow execution of `GroupCoordinates` -- raising an exception
+    * Alternatively, we could disallow evaluation of `GroupCoordinates` -- raising an exception
-        * This leaves it up to the user to loop through all the coordinates in `GroupCoordinates` and execute the node that way
+        * This leaves it up to the user to loop through all the coordinates in `GroupCoordinates` and evaluate the node that way
         * Perhaps we can do that?
 In that case only the bottom node returns the `group` dataarray, and anything internal should be fine
         * This will break if an internal node uses a group coordinate as part of the pipeline
         * Safest is just to disallow this behaviour...
-    * Alternatively (Currently the favorite): WE could raise an exception, and provide a execute_group method that will do the looping for the user.
-This avoids any group coordinates executed within the pipeline, but still let's a user evaluate a group in a consistent manner.
+    * Alternatively (Currently the favorite): WE could raise an exception, and provide a eval_group method that will do the looping for the user.
+This avoids any group coordinates evaluated within the pipeline, but still let's a user evaluate a group in a consistent manner.
 * The output will contain metadata on the:
     * Units
     * Styling?
-    * Parameters used for execution
     * Other metadata to track provenance?

 #### find_coordinates